webextension-toolbox/webextension-toolbox/README.md

   -h, --help                           display help for command
 ```

+## .webextensiontoolboxrc

+This file is used to configure the WebExtension Toolbox without cli options.
+You can generate it by running `webextension-toolbox <options> --save command`.
+This will take your current cli options and save them to `.webextensiontoolboxrc`.
+You can then run `webextension-toolbox` without any options

 ## Customizing webpack config

 In order to extend the usage of `webpack`, you can define a function that extends its config through a file you define through the usage of the `-c` option in your project root.